BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md

 ### Tags for Embedding

 Each UR type defines a CBOR encoding.
-When a UR type is suitable for embedding within another CBOR structure, it SHOULD be tagged with a CBOR tag defined for this purpose.
+When a UR type is suitable for embedding within another CBOR structure, it MUST be tagged with a CBOR tag defined for this purpose.
+When a UR type is used as the top-level CBOR object encoded into a UR, the object MUST NOT be tagged, as this information is provided by the UR type component.

 This document also lists the tag, if any, defined for the particular CBOR strucure contained in the UR encoding.
 The tags listed here may or may not currently be listed in IANA's registry of CBOR tags [CBOR-TAGS] but the intent is that they will be registered as they come into us.

 ### Registry